wagtail/wagtail/docs/core_components/pages/creating_pages.rst

     import django.db.models.options as options
     options.DEFAULT_NAMES = options.DEFAULT_NAMES + ('description',)

-Then for each model as necessary, add a description attribute to the model ``Meta``:
+Then for each model as necessary, add a description attribute to the model ``Meta`` class

 .. code-block:: python
     class HomePage(Page):